 This process is not available once an answer to the question is provided.

-The same process applies to questions place on notice during estimates hearings which remain unanswered 30 days after the date set by the relevant committee to answer the question.
+The same process applies for questions placed on notice during estimates hearings which remain unanswered after the date set by the relevant committee to answer the question.
 The operative date for each committee for each round of estimates is recorded in the Notice Paper.